EEAT is especially important for Lawyers and YMYL topics. This case study has convinced me that EEAT matters more than backlinks.

 A given author's experience and expertise are relevant to all queries.
 However, EEAT is more heavily enforced for YMYL topics, such as legal topics.

 EEAT originated from the Google Rater Guidelines.
 EEAT is used to identify high-quality content through offsite and onsite factors related to the credibility of a given entity.
-Google uses a series of algorithms to replicate EEAT; there is no single EEAT factor.
+There is no single EEAT factor.
 It's a combination of offsite and onsite factors and a combination of algorithms.

 Is EEAT A Ranking Factor?